open-telemetry/opentelemetry-collector-contrib/pkg/stanza/README.md

 A: The nature of a receiver is that it reads data from somewhere, converts it into the OpenTelemetry data model, and emits it.
    Unlike most other receivers, those which read logs from traditional log media generally require extensive flexibility in the way that they convert an external format into the OpenTelemetry data model.
 Parser and transformer operators are designed specifically to provide sufficient flexibility to handle this conversion.
-Therefore, they are embedded directly into receivers in order to localize the conversion logic and to prevent this concern from leaking further down the pipeline.
+Therefore, they are embedded directly into receivers in order to encapsulate the conversion logic and to prevent this concern from leaking further down the pipeline.